 At least 517 protesters have been killed and over 19,200 people have been arrested, according to Human Rights Activists in Iran, a group that has closely monitored the unrest.
 Iranian authorities have not provided an official count of those killed or detained.

 The protests began in mid-September, when 22-year-old Amini died after being arrested by Iran's morality police for allegedly violating the Islamic Republic's strict dress code.
 Women have played a leading role in the protests, with many publicly stripping off the compulsory Islamic headscarf, known as the hijab.

-The protests mark one of the biggest challenges to Iran's theocracy since the 1979 revolution.
-Security forces have used live ammunition, bird shot, tear gas and batons to disperse protesters, according to rights groups.
+The protests mark one of the biggest challenges to Iran's theocracy since the 1979 Islamic Revolution.
+Security forces have used live ammunition, bird shot, tear gas and batons to disperse protesters, according to rights groups